 The Re-Imagining Tech Fellowship, sponsored by Kenan Institute for Ethics, Trinity College, and Pratt School of Engineering, will offer 15 students pursuing or intending to pursue majors in engineering and computer science at Duke University an interactive summer program exploring the intersection of ethics and technology.

 Fellows will receive a $1,000 stipend; meet weekly on Wednesday evenings in June/July for program events featuring speakers, discussions, hands-on activities and community building; and participate in a 1:1 mentorship program.

 In her book Technology and the Virtues, Shannon Vallor investigates what it will take to create “a future worth wanting.”
 As engineers and computer scientists, you have the capacity to contribute to this future by designing, building, and implementing ethical, human-centered technologies and putting data to work for good.
 In this Fellowship program, the Kenan Institute for Ethics invites you to explore the ways that engineers and computer scientists can use their education and skills to affect the common good—to consider what that looks like in practice and to think critically about the consequences of building things that exist in the world and affect people.

 We will kick off our program in mid-May with a welcome event for introductions and orientation.
-During June and July, we will meet in the evening once a week with guest speakers from industry, government and civil society for discussions and problem-solving activities focused on the following questions:
+From June to August, we will meet in the evening once a week with guest speakers from industry, government and civil society for discussions and problem-solving activities focused on the following questions:

 - How do we move from what we CAN do to what we SHOULD do?
 What does it mean in practice to “do no harm”?
 And how do we affirmatively “do good”?